 More power to the guys who caught them, however.
 They did what they’re supposed to do, and you can’t have anything but admiration for that.
 Hats off to you!

 As bad as it was, the AOY race isn’t over yet.
 I may have slipped a little but it’s still within reach.
 I’m far from dead.
 As of right now, I’m 33 points behind but there’s still over half the season left.
 If I win one and fish a few Sundays, I’ll be in good shape.
-And
+And Douglas isn’t the worst thing that could be on the horizon.

 I fished an Open there back last June.
 I finished 28th.
 That’s not great but it’s not a total disaster.
 I know something about the lake, although it’s a little earlier in the year this time.
 Knowledge can be a two-edged sword, though.
 I thought I had something going at Bull Shoals.
 I did but the weights caught me by surprise.